nystudio107/craft-recipe/docs/docs/index.md

 ## Using Recipe

 Once you have created the Recipe field, add it to your Section Entry Types, and fill in what recipe information is appropriate.
-Nothing other than the name is required, so feel free to leave anything blank that you're not using.
+Nothing other than the name is required, so feel free to leave anything blank that you’re not using.

 ## Using Recipe in your Templates

 To display information about a recipe in your templates, you just use familiar Twig code.
-Let's assume the field handle for your Recipe field is `someRecipe`; this is what you'd use to output information about it:
+Let’s assume the field handle for your Recipe field is `someRecipe`; this is what you’d use to output information about it:

 ### Basic Info